mateusz-przybyla/BdayReminder/README.md

-# b-day-reminder
+# bday-reminder
-A web app using React
+[in progress] A web application to store your birthday dates [React.js]